DLDD Trust is a local registered charity 1157804 located in Dunstable.

 DLDD Trust was born from the community group Don’t Let Dunstable Die.
 It was created in 2009 by Sharon Knott and Sharon Warboys, two school friends, to foster a relationship between the community, businesses and local government.

-Purchase a card or calendar to support DLDD.
+Purchase a card to support DLDD.

 Our charity Christmas cards are available now a pack of 6 cards 3 of each design £3.50 plus the cost of £2.95 for shipping for 1x item.
 Please email email@example.com for any questions or a specific shipping address, or more quantities.